vrubleg/soundkeeper/ReadMe.txt

 - "SoundKeeper.exe brown -a 0.1" (settings are command line arguments) generates brown noise with 0.1% amplitude.

 What's new

+v1.3.6 [2026/XX/XX]:
+- Handle Windows 8+ suspend/resume events that should help with modern standby support.

 v1.3.5 [2025/07/05]:
 - Handle ASIO exclusive mode by waiting until it ends, similar to WASAPI exclusive mode.